 Another recovery company - Funds-Back.com

 Online reputation is not good for this site.
-At least two other reviews site this website as a scam but they are going, mostly on hunches as they do not appear to have much evidence.
+At least two other reviews describe this website as a scam but they are going, mostly on hunches as they do not appear to have much evidence.
 Yes, sure the copy is a bit rushed and unreliable, but then these people do speak Hebrew during the day and so may not have noticed.

 Their landing page is completely different to the main page which has a human chat on.
 Let's see what they can do: